TheEdgeOfRage/logfmt/README.md

 ### Output All

-Output all keys if option is set and treat option as an order which fileds schould be displayed first
+Output all keys if flag is set and treat output option as an order which fields should be displayed first

 ### Sponsors